NuCLEus: Planning

 Beginning back in 2014, Developer Bob Stark and his team at Stark Enterprises have constructed the $300 Million dollar office, retail, entertainment, hotel, and residential complex in the heart of the Gateway District.
 Stark said in November 2014 that "like most proud Clevelanders, I love my city.
 I have the opportunity to express my love."

 Stark went in front of the City of Cleveland this past March presenting a new plan for nuCLEus which calls to new industries and spaces lacking in the Central Business District.
 With the approved schematic design, the project is moving forward with the hopes of breaking ground by the end of 2019.
-However, plans to break ground was later moved to March of 2020, but was put on hold after the COVID-19 pandemic started.
-Later, in December of 2021, a new buyer took over the site from Stark, all but confirming that the nuCLEus project was dead.
+However, plans to break ground was later moved to March 2020, but was put on hold after the COVID-19 pandemic started.
+Later, in December 2021, a new buyer took over the site from Stark, all but confirming that the nuCLEus project was dead.

 Stark is most famous for the development on the major retail, office, residential, entertainment campus in Westlake, Ohio known as Crocker Park.

 Design

 The complex was a mix of ultra modern, mixed-use construction, a specialty of Stark Enterprises and their portfolio spanning over 8 states.

-Plans were centered around the use of enhancing the connectivity, visibility and brand of Downtown Cleveland, maximizing space with a parking garage housing 1,300+ spots, pedestrian laneway between the two towers and community activity spaces. nuCLEus was planned to be on the site of the city’s Central Market which before its close in the 1990s.
+Plans were centered around the use of enhancing the connectivity, visibility and brand of Downtown Cleveland, maximizing space with a parking garage housing 1,300+ spots, pedestrian laneway between the two towers and community activity spaces. nuCLEus was planned to be on the site of the city's Central Market which before its close in the 1990s.